pololu/tic-arduino/README.md

 ### Software

-If you are using version 1.6.2 or later of the [Arduino software (IDE)][ide], you can use the Library Manager to install this library:
+You can use the Library Manager to install this library:

 1. In the Arduino IDE, open the "Sketch" menu, select "Include Library", then "Manage Libraries...".